 Where to find internships:

 - View pre-approved SGPP internships

-- View the UA Career Service Internship information.
+- View the UA Career Development information and search internships on Handshake.

 - Search online for 501(c)(3) non-profit or government agencies in your interest area.